Safety Case Patterns for VLA-based driving systems: Insights from SimLingo

 \section{Introduction}

 System assurance is the process of justifying that mission-critical systems are dependable \cite{hawkins2016using}.
 Assurance cases can be used to support system assurance.
-They are a set of structured arguments that are supported by evidence and that allow demonstrating that a system sufficiently supports its intended non-functional requirements (e.g., safety, reliability, security).
+They are a set of structured arguments that are supported by evidence and that allow demonstrating that a system sufficiently supports its intended non-functional requirements (e.g., safety, reliability, security) \cite{Maksimov2019}.
 Assurance case patterns are reusable templates derived from previously successful assurance cases, and aiming at supporting the development of new assurance cases \cite{oduautomatic}.

 VLA-based driving systems constitute an emerging class of ML-enabled autonomous driving systems.
 These systems enable minimal to no input from human drivers and still have the capability to reach their destination.
-These systems utilize several components to accomplish this, such as autonomous decision-making agents, sensors such as lidar, camera, and radar \cite{zhao2024autonomous}.
+These systems utilize several components to accomplish this.
+These include autonomous decision-making agents as well as sensors such as LiDAR, camera, and radar \cite{zhao2024autonomous}.
 The use of both agents and sensors helps autonomous vehicles perceive their surroundings, enabling them to avoid hazards.
 Thus, autonomous driving systems have started to be researched worldwide, especially in both industry and academia \cite{zhao2024autonomous}.
 Given the popularity and the safety-critical nature of these systems, ensuring their safety is crucial to avoid fatal accidents while also giving enough confidence in their practical use.

 The addition of human inputs or instruction-based control into safety-critical systems like VLA-based driving systems introduces significant safety hazards that are distinct from those encountered in traditional ML-enabled autonomous systems.
 For instance, a vehicle may follow a user’s instruction to reverse without adequately assessing the situation, potentially resulting in fatal collisions with pedestrians, other vehicles, or stationary obstacles.
 Similarly, user-initiated instructions to turn, accelerate, overtake, or react to complex scenarios such as approaching a yellow traffic light can lead to unsafe maneuvers, causing serious injuries, loss of life and substantial financial liabilities.
 Hence, the unpredictable nature of user-generated instructions can conflict with system defined actions for a given driving scenario, increasing the likelihood that the system will carry out hazardous actions in situations where it must reject unsafe instructions.